-The weight of a bike plays a large role in the overall rideability of the bike, especially for the littlest riders on 12 inch bikes!
-Can you imagine attempting to ride a bike that’s over half of your body weight?
-Not only would it be hard to pick up, keeping it steady long enough to mount it and then get started pedaling would be extremely difficult.
+The weight of a bike plays a large role in the overall ridebility of the bike, especially for the littlest riders on 12 inch bikes!
+Ideally, a bike should weigh no more than 30% of a child’s weight, but that can be hard to come by for young, or lightweight riders.

 Longer Wheelbase Generally Means Better Body Position and Balance

 The high-end woom 2’s wheelbase is 5″ longer than the Huffy!
 The Specialized Riprock’s wheelbase is about 1.5″ shorter than the woom 2, but is still able to provide a good body position for the rider.